JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Create an application data model

-The tutorial app will contain the public `SpaceXSDK` class as the facade over networking and cache services.
+The tutorial app will contain the public `SpaceSDK` class as the facade over networking and cache services.
 The application data model will have three entity classes with:

 * General information about the launch